alex-ball/HowTo-LicenseData/how-to-license-data.md

 \csname endfigure*\endcsname\egroup

-\keepmarginfor{fig:rdf-rights}Again,
-this should be made available somewhere the tool would look when downloading the data, such as within a dataset catalogue record or landing page.
+Again, this should be made available somewhere the tool would look when downloading the data, such as within a dataset catalogue record or landing page.
 If possible you should also include the rights statement within each data file – the following list indicates how this may be